Cumberland Theatre: History

-Started as a project of Frostburg State University as a way to rejuvenate the summer theatre program, the theatre has since become independent from the University.
+Started as a project of Frostburg State University as a way to rejuvenate the summer theatre program, the theatre has since become independent of the university.
 Three of the founders were President Reinhard, Dr. Press and Dean Phillip Allen.
 It was incorporated in 1987, after Frostburg President Herb Rinehard expressed concern about the absence of summer theatre in Cumberland, which led to the cooperation of current theatre professor David Press and Dean Phillip Allen in founding the Cumberland theatre with a view to stimulating the local economy.
 A board of Trustees was later established, chaired by Shirley Giarritta.
-This board included members from the University, County and City administration, local businesses, and local residents.
+This board included members from the university, County and City administration, local businesses, and local residents.

 The new Summer Theatre started in 1988 and 1989 as a rotating repertory theatre.
-Dr. Press acted as the Artistic Director as well as the Producing Director.
-In the next season, Dean Allen assumed the role of Executive Director and the Producer while Dr. Press remained the Artistic Director.
+Dr. Press acted as the artistic director as well as the Producing Director.
+In the next season, Dean Allen assumed the role of executive director and the Producer, while Dr. Press remained the artistic director.
 By the third season, the first full-time Producing Director and general manager, Mr. Pat Julian, was selected.